InsaneBroccoli/bf_controller_tuning/markdown/Spectrum_Spectogram/Spectogram_Analysis.md

 ---

-### 2. Segmentation, Windowing, and FFT
+### 2. Segmentation, Windowing and FFT

-Segmentation, windowing with a tapered analysis window (e.g., Hann), and amplitude-correct FFT scaling follow the same steps described in the [Spectra Analysis](./Spectra_Analysis.md) chapter.
+Segmentation, windowing with a tapered analysis window (e.g., Hann) and amplitude-correct FFT scaling follow the same steps described in the [Spectra Analysis](./Spectra_Analysis.md) chapter.
 [2, pp. 455–457]

 Each segment produces a one-sided power vector: